From Our Friends

 Bookings are essential and places are limited.
 Secure you spot now at www.innerwest.nsw.gov.au/creativetoolbox

-Griffin Theatre Company is giving away double passes to their upcoming production of Iolanthe’s SISTREN.
+Griffin Theatre Company present their upcoming production of Iolanthe’s SISTREN, playing from 26 June - 12 July.

 Isla and Violet are a ‘lethal combination’.
 Their self-righteous headmaster thinks that’s an insult.
 They think it’s a cute name for a girl group.